Mourning FDR: In a Classic Photo, the Face of a Nation’s Loss

 (Roosevelt’s record on civil rights as a whole is somewhat more checkered — especially in light of the internment of Japanese-Americans during the Second World War.)

-Ed Clark’s photograph, meanwhile, of an openly weeping Chief Petty Officer (USN) Graham W. Jackson playing “Goin’ Home” on his accordion as FDR’s flag-draped casket passes by in April 1945 has, through the years, come to symbolize not merely a nation’s grief, but black America’s acknowledgement of Roosevelt’s efforts on behalf of civil rights while he was in office.
+Ed Clark’s photograph, meanwhile, of an openly weeping Chief Petty Officer (USN) Graham W. Jackson playing “Goin’ Home” on his accordion as FDR’s flag-draped casket passes by in April 1945 has, through the years, come to symbolize not merely a nation’s grief, but black America’s acknowledgement of Roosevelt’s efforts on behalf of civil rights.

 It’s tricky, of course — even dangerous — to presume that one person’s emotions can be seen as emblematic of the feelings and thoughts of millions of other people, merely because those people are of the same race.
-After all, by all accounts Jackson had played for FDR, and for countless other people at and around the so-called “Little White House” in Warm Springs, Ga., many times in the past.
+After all, Jackson had played music for FDR, and for countless other people at and around the so-called “Little White House” in Warm Springs, Ga., many times in the past.
 The two men had, so to speak, a history.
-The tears coursing down Jackson’s cheeks are, assuredly, the outward sign of an inward, deeply personal grief.
+The tears coursing down Jackson’s cheeks were, assuredly, the outward sign of an inward, deeply personal grief.

-But nothing is simple in iconic pictures, and while ascribing the status of “symbol” or “emblem” to Jackson (and his sorrow) in light of FDR’s record on civil rights might be problematic, the fact remains that significant photographs invite interpretation.
+But nothing is simple in iconic pictures, and while ascribing a status of “symbol” or “emblem” to Jackson (and his sorrow) might be problematic, the fact remains that significant photographs invite interpretation.

-The anguish on Graham’s face is not his alone; in Ed Clark’s masterful, unforgettable picture, we see — we feel — a nation’s loss.
+That said, the anguish on Chief Petty Officer Jackson’s face was not his alone; in Ed Clark’s masterful, unforgettable portrait, we see — we feel — a nation’s loss.